top of page

 How to Get Landlord or Agent Details for an HMO

-Most students live in HMOs (houses in multiple occupation), which can be houses or flats.
+Revised, September 2024 Most students live in HMOs (houses in multiple occupation), which can be houses or flats.
 These properties are subject to licensing by the council and details are required by law to be made available in a public register.
 Bristol's version of this is the interactive Pinpoint map.
-You can use this to identify the landlord and the agent (if there is one) for a property you are interested in.
+Until a few months ago, this was the easiest way to identify the landlord and the agent (if there is one) for a property you are interested in.
+Unfortunately, that data has now been removed, though it can still be obtained by other means (see below).

 To use the map: